 It's no secret that change can be difficult, especially when it requires convincing hiring managers to adopt a new hiring platform.
 Recruiters need to come up with a strategy that shows the value of an online skills assessment to the hiring manager or engineering team.

 Domina once asked the hiring team to sit down and really think about the number of hires they need to execute.
-She explained that traditionally every tech screen takes an hour while an online screening test takes closer to 10 minutes.
+She explained that traditionally every tech screen takes an hour while an online technical screening test takes closer to 10 minutes.

 “Times this by thousands of interviews and it really adds up.
 That’s a lot of hours that we’re giving engineers back to work on the core product and their own deliverables.”